Donrwalsh/Shop/README.md

 - Establish a protocol for applying Schemas (I'm enjoying the lack of description used for `account.js`)

-- How to store Blueprint data?
+- How to store Blueprint data? - first iteration in `database/data/account.json`

 # Scripts